-In order to qualify for a loan with Upstart, you need to meet the following eligibility requirements:
+To qualify for a loan with Upstart, you need to meet the following eligibility requirements:

 - U.S. citizen or permanent resident

-- At least 18
+- At least 18 (in most states)

 - Have a U.S. bank account

 Like most other lenders, Upstart uses bank-level encryption on its website and claims to use best practices when keeping your personal information private.

 Upstart Pros & Cons

-Who is it For?
+Who is Upstart For?